brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/influxdb.md

 ## Tags

-For aggregation, each measurement will have the following tags:
+For aggregation, each measurement will have the following tags (additional to the device tags):

 * `application_name`
 * `device_name`